sudachen/magicblock-validator/test-integration/programs/sysvars/README.md

 ## sysvars program

-This program is used by sleipnir-bank tests.
+This program is used by magicblock-bank tests.
 Use the `./sh/update` script to rebuild it and copy it into the directory where those tests expect to find it.